 Why is this Needed: Over time, sediment buildup within your water heater can lead to an inefficient unit by blocking the heating element.
 When the heating element is blocked, the water heater works harder and can decrease the longevity of the unit.
 If you think of your water heater as a small investment, you will want to get the most of your investment as possible.

 Tools and Equipment Needed: Garden Hose, Flat-head screwdriver

 Disclaimer: Always consult your owner’s manual or any supporting documents to verify steps and determine how often to flush your water heater.
-If you have any questions or concerns, please call our office at 775.882.4533.
+If you have any questions or concerns, please call Hoffman Plumbing at (775) 882-4533.

 Pro-Tip: If possible, avoid having the hot water drain into areas with grass, flower beds, or any landscaped vegetation as the hot water may damage your plants, shrubs, flowers, and trees.

 Slowly open up the drain valve and let the Sediment-filled Hot Water flush out into your chosen receptacle.
 Depending on how much sediment has built up, this could take a while.
 The water will be hot, please exercise caution to avoid injury and patient to let it all flush out.